CIT2202/basic-form-processing/form-processing.md

 ### GET vs POST
 * Data sent by GET is visible in the URL as a query string:
-  * This can be bookmarked or accessed through the browser history, meaning users don't have to re-enter form information as they navigate back anf forth in the browser.
+  * This can be bookmarked or accessed through the browser history, meaning users don't have to re-enter form information as they navigate back and forth in the browser.
   * There are some security issues when using GET, the data sent is visible in the URL, and simply by looking back in the browser history the data will be visible.
   * There are limitations in terms of how much data can be sent. see https://stackoverflow.com/questions/2659952/maximum-length-of-http-get-request.